Things to do in Faro

 Carmo Church (Church of the Third Order of Our Lady of Monte do Carmo) is a beautiful church in the Faro known for its stunning architecture.
 The 1719 double-tiered baroque church was damaged during the 1755 earthquake, but the exterior reconstruction was completed in 1878.

-Carmo Church’s interior is covered in gold and is richly decorated!
+The interior of Carmo Church is richly decorated and covered in gold.
 It’s a prime example of Portuguese Baroque architecture and a must-see in Faro.
-However, Carmo Church’s remarkable bone chapel (Capela dos Ossos) attracts most visitors.
+However, the church’s remarkable bone chapel (Capela dos Ossos) attracts most visitors.

-The bones and skulls of more than 1200 Carmelite monks are displayed in the bone chapel and are scattered across all surfaces in various geometric shapes.
-The bodies were exhumed in 1816 and came from a nearby cemetery.
-You can access the Bone Chapel through the church, and it’s open daily apart from Sunday.
+The bones and skulls of more than 1200 Carmelite monks are displayed in the bone chapel.
+They are scattered across all surfaces in various geometric shapes.
+The bodies were exhumed in 1816 from a nearby cemetery.
+You can access the Bone Chapel through the church, and it’s open daily except Sunday.

 A visit to the church will take around 20 minutes; in summer, it might be a bit busier with tourists.
 You can buy your tickets easily at the entrance of the church.
-Besides Capela dos Osses being slightly creepy, you’ll enjoy seeing the building’s many altars and stunning baroque facade.
+Besides being slightly creepy, Capela dos Osses is a stunning baroque building with many altars and a stunning facade.

 5. Faro Cathedral on Largo da Sé

 Another stunning church in Faro is the cathedral, built on an old mosque from the Moorish period in the 13th century.
 Igreja da Sé, or Igreja de Santa Maria, is one of the most important structures in Faro Old Town and one of Faro’s main attractions.
-Faro Cathedral is located at Largo da Sé in the city’s heart.
+Faro Cathedral is located at Largo da Sé in the heart of the city.

 Things to do in Faro

-Since then and in the present day, not many things changed, so Sé de Faro is an excellent example of the Algarve’s 17th and 18th centuries architecture.
+Not many things have changed since then and today, so Sé de Faro is an excellent example of the Algarve’s 17th—and 18th-century architecture.
 Inside Faro Cathedral, you can check out the altarpiece, Chapel of Saint Lenho, and the tomb of the founding bishop.

 6. Rua de Santo António